What to Serve with King Crab legs (9 Delicious Sides)

 It is also a good source of vitamins and minerals, including calcium, iron, and magnesium.
-Mac and cheese also goes well with other side dishes, such as steamed vegetables or salad.
+Mac and cheese also go well with other side dishes, such as steamed vegetables or salad.

 Caesar salad is a great side dish for king crab legs.
 The salad is packed with nutrition, including vitamins A and C, and it’s low in calories.